FrontierMods/Core/README.md

 Current version supported: **0.I-1**.

+## Getting the Mod

+⚠️ This mod only publishes its source.
+To use this mod in your playthrough, get its built output.

+For stable releases, visit the Releases section to download the compiled, playable version.

+For experimental versions (in-progress work on `main`), you can build the mod locally using [`.devtools`](https://github.com/FrontierMods/.devtools): run `frontier run autodoc build` at root (in the directory where `frontier.json5` is located).
+See `.devtools` for more information.

 ## Mod IDs and Compatibility

 As of v2.0.0, Core uses the slash-based Frontier Mods ID system, and its former submods live in standalone repositories: